CVE-2026-4224: Vulnerability in Python Software Foundation CPython

 Description

 CVE-2026-4224 is a medium severity vulnerability in the Python Software Foundation's CPython implementation.
-It occurs when the Expat XML parser, with a registered ElementDeclHandler, processes an inline document type definition (DTD) containing a deeply nested content model, leading to a C stack overflow.
-This vulnerability affects CPython versions 0 through 3.
-15. 0a1.
-No known exploits are reported in the wild, and no patch or official fix information is currently provided.
+It arises when the Expat XML parser, configured with a registered ElementDeclHandler, processes an inline DTD containing a deeply nested content model, causing a C stack overflow.
+This affects CPython versions from 0 up to 3.15.0a1.
+No known exploits have been reported in the wild.
+Currently, there is no patch or official fix available for this vulnerability.

 AI-Powered Analysis